Sankara Eye Foundation, India Unveils First-of-its Kind Innovation Lab for Eye Care in the Country - www.lokmattimes.com

 Coimbatore (Tamil Nadu) [India], June 18: Sankara Eye Foundation, India has launched the country's first-of-its-kind Innovation Lab supported by G.D.
 Naidu Charities, focused on advancing eye care through cutting-edge research, development, and training.
 This center aims to deliver high-quality eye care solutions to underserved populations in India, reaching the most remote rural villages with innovative approaches to diagnosis, treatment, and prevention.

-The centre was inaugurated by G.D.
+The centre was inaugurated by Shri.
+G.D.
 Gopal, Chairman of G.D.
-Naidu Charities in the presence of Dr S.V.
-Balasubramaniam, Chairman Sankara Eye Foundation, India, Dr R. V. Ramani, Founder- Managing Trustee of Sankara Eye Foundation, India, Bhaskar Bhat, Director, Tata Sons Private Limited and Trustees & Well Wishers of Sankara Eye Foundation, India.
+Naidu Charities in the presence of Dr. S.V.
+Balasubramaniam, Chairman Sankara Eye Foundation, India, Shri.
+Dr. R. V. Ramani, Founder- Managing Trustee of Sankara Eye Foundation, India, Mr. Bhaskar Bhat, Director, Tata Sons Private Limited and Trustees & Well Wishers of Sankara Eye Foundation, India.

 “The Research and Development Center will focus on four key domains: the design and development of new devices, digital eye care through AI-enhanced electronic medical records, clinical trials, and comprehensive training programs.
 This initiative aims to revolutionize eye care by developing advanced digital record systems and AI technologies to improve efficiency, accuracy, and accessibility”.